 - Beautiful Manasarovar Lake

-Day 01: Arrival in Beijing, then connecting flight to Chengdu.
-Overnight at Chengdu.
+Day 01: Arrival in Kathmandu, Overnight at Kathmandu hotel.

-Day 02: In the early morning fly to Tibet Lhasa, in the afternoon rest and acclimatize.
+Day 02: Fly to Lhasa, in the afternoon rest and acclimatize.
 Overnight at Lhasa.

 Day 03: Lhasa: visit Potala Palace and Johkang temple and walk around the famous Barkor Street.
 Overnight at Lhasa.

 Day 04: Lhasa: visit Drepung and Sera monastery.
 Overnight at Lhasa.